osushkov/osushkov.github.io/about.md

 permalink: /about/
 ---

-I'm a Research Engineer, currently working in London.
+I'm a co-founder of [Reimagine Robotics](www.reimaginerobotics.ai), a startup focused on building interactive and teachable robot systems.
 My technical interests are mainly around machine learning, reinforcement learning, and robotics.

 ### Contact me